 This week, Google announced that GBP will now allow businesses that are not yet open to create a listing before their grand opening.
 Wouldn’t it be great to inaugurate the listing with a super deal announced exclusively on GBP?
 Businesses can also create an event on their GBP listing to invite everyone to their grand opening.
 (Remember, while most posts expire after 7 days, an event will not expire until it passes.)

 Optimization Is Key Since Less Consumers Are Clicking

 With the rise of voice search, local businesses need to find every listing and online directory opportunity they can and submit their information.
 They need to make sure their listings are optimized, that they are answering reviews – both positive and negative – and that they are replying to messages and giving accurate answers to any inquiries.

 This is particularly important now that Google, Facebook, and other search engines seem to be diverting traffic from websites.
-Since all the information a user may need is now available directly on search engines – through featured snippets, Google My Business and Maps – it’s not surprising that people are no longer finding their way to a local business’ website.
+Since all the information a user may need is now available directly on search engines – through featured snippets, Google Business Profile and Maps – it’s not surprising that people are no longer finding their way to a local business’ website.

 The rate at which this is happening is alarmingly high, particularly in mobile, which is seeing over 60 percent of all Google searches resulting in zero clicks.
 So what does this mean?
 It shows that people are finding their information right on the screen, without the need to click on any of the actual search results!

 In response, what can local businesses do to stay on top of the game?
-To begin: Make sure every listing, particularly Google My Business and Bing Places, is optimized with accurate and current information.
+To begin: Make sure every listing, particularly Google Business Profile and Bing Places, is optimized with accurate and current information.
 As mentioned above, if a business has holiday hours, update them ahead of the holiday season.
 Share images from team members, from products and services, and from brick-and-mortar locations.